peteroupc/peteroupc.github.io/approxtheory.md

 >
 >     $$3\Vert f - P\Vert + 4 \Vert P^{(1)}\Vert + 5\Vert P^{(2)}\Vert,$$
 >
->     and that this is true for every function $P$ with a continuous second derivative on $[a,b]$ and every continuous function $f$ on that interval.
+>     whenever $P$ is a function with a continuous second derivative on $[a,b]$ and $f$ is continuous on that interval.
 Then with Lemma 13B, this bound can be transformed to the following:
 >
 >     $$3((3/4)\omega_2(f, h))+4((5/h)\omega_1(f,h))+5((3/(2h^2))\omega_2(f,h)).$$
 >